-Anne-Marie Bilella went from working as a nail tech to making a living baking breads and selling medicinal herbs.
+Anne-Marie Bilella went from working as a nail tech to making a living baking breads, selling medicinal herbs and leading foraging classes.

 Twenty-nine years ago, New York-native Anne-Marie Bilella had no idea she would wind up running a successful homestead, herb farm, tincture company and teaching business in rural Monroe, GA.